kerns/commander-v/README.md

 **Commander V was a uniquely gifted human being who gave his life to take the form of an extension for Microsoft's Visual Studio Code.**

 He did so in exchange for the power to combine multiple files with tremendous speed into a singular, consumable latticework of information in context.
-With output that is both easy to read _*and*_ ready to paste\_.
+With output that is both easy to read _*and*_ ready to paste.

-He is also blessed with the ability to generate an ASCII tree view of your project's directory structure, and may optionally include it in the final output.
+He is also blessed with the ability to generate an ASCII tree view of your project's directory structure, and can optionally include it in the final output.
 This gives full context to the files you deign worthy of collection, and improves the chances that the problems with your code can be understood.

-Those lucky enough to have spent time in the human form of Commander V well remember his endless praise of tidy information structures.
+Those lucky enough to have spent time with Commander V in his human form will remember his endless praise of tidy, coherent information structures.
 "ETR!
 RTP!", he was known to muse at inspection.
 Only later ..._too much_ later, did we learn that it meant "_Easy to Read and Ready to Paste!_".
 Which makes total sense, as this is _exactly_ what Commander V concerns himself with now.

 ## Commander V Enters the Chat